How Much Does a Community Manager Cost in 2026?

 Should I hire a full-time employee or use a community manager through EverestX?

 A full-time community manager in the US costs $45,000-75,000/year in salary plus benefits, equipment, and management overhead — often $60,000-100,000 total cost.
-Through EverestX, you access equivalent or higher quality community management at $28,800-57,600/year in dedicated monthly retainer costs, with no benefits overhead, no employment risk, and built-in accountability.
-For businesses not yet at the scale that demands a full internal community team, EverestX provides the dedicated expertise at a fraction of the full-time cost.
+Through EverestX, you access equivalent or higher quality community management at $10–$12/hr for full-time (~$1,700–$2,100/mo, or ~$20,400–$25,200/year) or $14–$16/hr for part-time (~$1,200–$1,400/mo), with no benefits overhead, no employment risk, no upfront or hiring fees, and built-in accountability.
+Rate within each band depends on experience and skills.
+For businesses not yet at the scale that demands a full internal community team, this delivers dedicated expertise at a fraction of full-time cost.

 Do community management costs scale with community size?